YangyangFu/mpc-drl-tl/Progress.md

    1. - MPC: get a control action:
    2. - RL: CPU time to compute Q value:
    3. - RL: CPU time to extract from Q an action:

+## 09/03/2021
+Comparison between MPC vs DRL case designs:

+1. literature review
+   1. what to compare
+   2. how to compare, such as how the problem is set up

+2. case design
+   1. influence of weights design in objective function for DRL and MPC
+   2. training episode?